 August 12, 2026

-ICANN new gTLD application window closes
+ICANN new gTLD application window closed

 The final report of integration recommendations lands for ICANN review